 - If charges are issued to you, then you will be notified in writing of the specific charges and how the charges will be resolved.

-- If a judicial board hearing is needed to resolve the charges, then you will be notified of the date, time, and location of the hearing (typically by a separate letter) so that you may attend and participate in the hearing.
+- If the charges will be resolved through a judicial board hearing, then you will be notified of the date, time, and location of the hearing (typically by a separate letter) so that you may attend and participate in the hearing.

 All members of the Student Judicial Board are University of Lynchburg students.
 Staff and faculty serve on the Administrative Board.
 Both judicial boards follow hearing procedures described in the Honor and Student Conduct Codes and Regulations.

-Regardless of whether University policy requires parental notification, you are encouraged to talk with your parents, informing them of the incident investigation.
+Regardless of whether University policy requires parental notification, you are encouraged to communicate with your parent(s) or legal guardian, informing them of the incident investigation.

-The following are helpful sources of information about University of Lynchburg’s student disciplinary process:
+The following are helpful sources of information about University of Lynchburg’s student conduct review process:

 Second floor, Hundley Hall